AbigailMcP/CV/README.md

 I'm Abigail - **aspiring developer, maths geek and knitting demon**.
 After graduating from university with a first-class degree in **Mathematics**, I ignored my wise tutor's warnings and sold my soul to the devil - I became an accountant.

-It took me three and a half years to concede that he may have been onto something, to leave behind a life of tax legislation and propel myself head first into the whirlwind world of coding.
+It took me three and a half years to concede that he may have been onto something.
+I realised I needed to leave behind the life of tax legislation and propel myself head first into the whirlwind world of coding.

-Having recently graduated from Makers Academy, an intensive 16-week coding bootcamp, I'm now looking for a **Full Stack Junior Developer** role in a vibrant company that will satisfy my thirst for knowledge and provide me with a chance to work with a variety of new technologies.
+Having recently graduated from Makers Academy, an intensive 16-week coding bootcamp, I'm now looking for a **Full Stack Junior Developer** role in a vibrant company, somewhere where I can continue to learn and develop, working on a range of challenges and a variety of new technologies.

 ## Skills

 #### Able communicator
-Communication is an important still in any profession - even more so for developers, acting as translators between the technical and the not so technical.
+Communication is an important still in any profession - even more so for developers, who in addition to possessing the technical skills, should be adept in translating these concepts for less technical types.

-In my previous role, I was the primary contact for over 40 corporate clients, and a key part of maintaining those relationships was **technical translation**.
-The technical side of my job involved producing complex tax analysis and calculations, but of equal importance was being able to communicate my conclusions clearly to company stakeholders outside of the financial circle.
+In my previous role, I was the primary contact for over 40 corporate clients.
+A key part of developing and maintaining those relationships was **technical translation**.
+The technical side of my job involved producing complex tax analysis and calculations, but of equal importance was being able to communicate my conclusions clearly to company stakeholders outside of the financial world.

 #### Quick and curious learner
-Knowing that I don't know something excites me - I see the as unfamiliar as a challenge.
+Knowing that I don't know something excites me - I see the unfamiliar as a challenge.
 During my time at Makers Academy, eagerness to move out of my comfort zone has pushed me to discover new technologies in very short timeframes:

 - After being introduced to **Javascript** on the Monday, I had built a small thermostat app by the Friday, integrating an external API using **Ajax**
 - The following week, I  built an app using **Node.js** and **Express**, technologies which are not taught on the course.
 - By the next Friday, we had developed an app using no frameworks at all - building our own **JQuery**-type library and fully abstractable testing suite.

 Reverting back to **Ruby** and building an app in **Rails** the following week was relatively simple by comparison!